sigurdkampevold/media_mood/index.markdown

 <figcaption style="position: relative; left: 200px">Source: Hackernoon</figcaption>

+In our analyses, we have utilized the *compound score* of the quotes in Quotebank.
+This is a measure of the total sentiment of a quote, indicating the sum of positive, negative and neutral scores, eventually normalized to be a value between $-1$ and $1$

 - Eksemplifisere quotes -- Compound, Subjectivity
 - This is Our Data -- Milestone 2
 - Does the Mood in the Media Differ Throughout Time?